wp-plugins/app-store-assistant/readme.txt

 4. ATOM Feed listing

 == Changelog ==

+= 4.5.2 =
+* Added new search functions for "[appStore_IDsearch]" tag
+* Improved search results for "[appStore_IDsearch]" tag
+* Apple now includes some 1024 x 1024 iOS icons and we have added code to handle this
+* Added option to choose adjust icon size by percentage or set max pixel size
+* Updated CSS for admin page to improve readability
+* Reorganized and cleaned up admin page

 = 4.5.1 =
 * Added ability to choose which country's store results to display